Stuart Broad (centre) celebrates with teammates after taking the last Sri Lankan wicket to help England win © Getty

 Yet none of them worked.

 So what really happened?
 Let us look back.

 The first four days

 It was Sri Lanka’s first Test under their new captain, Dilshan.
 It was also their first overseas Test since the retirement of Muttiah Muralitharan.
 England were firm favourites going into the first Test at Sophia Gardens, even after Dilshan decided to bat and put up a solid 93-run opening stand as Tharanga Paranavitana stonewalled to glory at the other end.

 James Anderson took out Sangakkara and Jayawardene cheaply, and it took an 85-run fifth-wicket stand between Prasanna Jayawardene and the ever-reliable Samaraweera to bail Sri Lanka out of danger.
 Support also came from debutant Thisara Perera and Rangana Herath — both of whom helped Prasanna put on fifty-run stands.

 Prasanna eventually scored 112, and Sri Lanka’s rain-interrupted innings of 400 came to an end before the second evening.
-England were reduced to 47 for two the next morning, but a 251-run third-wicket stand between Alastair Cook (133) and Jonathan Trott (203) put England out of danger.
+England were reduced to 47 for 2 next morning, but a 251-run third-wicket stand between Alastair Cook (133) and Jonathan Trott (203) put England out of danger.

 Whatever hope Sri Lanka had of making a comeback following the twin dismissals of Cook and Kevin Pietersen received a setback when Ian Bell came out with a flurry of strokes, dominating the 160-run fifth-wicket partnership with Trott.
-Day Four ended with England on 491 for five with Bell on 98 and Eoin Morgan on 14; there was no possibility of a result, more so because Anderson had been ruled out of the rest of the Test with a side strain.
+Day Four ended with England on 491 for 5 with Bell on 98 and Eoin Morgan on 14; there was no possibility of a result, more so because Anderson had been ruled out of the rest of the Test with a side strain.

 Play eventually started an hour before tea, and Bell took a single off Farveez Maharoof’s first over; he chopped the last ball of the next over from Thisara to reach his hundred, and Strauss declared immediately.
 It seemed a token declaration, but perhaps the only possible sniff England could have had at victory.